 MitchCraft Tiny Homes is unique from other builders in our commitment to use high-quality materials.
 When crafting a home, we use our "no shortcuts" method of building to ensure that your home is built to last.
 Products and materials are carefully researched and chosen, customized for your situation, and professionally installed.
 All electrical and plumbing work is performed by licensed contractors.
-Our homes come standard with the following:
+Below is a brief overview of how we craft our homes:

 - All homes are built on an engineered Trailer Made custom tiny house trailer.
 These trailers are custom built specifically for the foundation of a tiny house on wheels.